na-na-hi/renget/archive/chrprompt2.md

 Q1: What's the market like for alcohol in the Pokemon world?
 Is there a good variety, or is it sometimes disappointing?
 Q2: Favorite drink?

+###Cyndaquil
+Q1: Someone ever accepted to go on a date with you, or outplayed you in being... well, *you*?

 ###Tropius
 Q1: What are the pros and cons of being so huge?
 >Well, it definitely sucks not being able to fit indoors.
 I can't get inside the guild except for its lobby area, so I have to sleep outside in this crummy lean-to.
 Honestly the stupid thing barely protects me, but I guess it's better than nothing.
 I also can't fit inside any of the buildings in Capim Town, so I can't go shopping anywhere but the Kecleon Shop because that's outdoors.
 I'd really like to go to the café and buy something nice to drink, but... oh well.